-I am merely asking my Black Sisters to try and understand some of the unique burdens Black men carry from living in a male-dominated society where the Master of the house do not consider you an equal.
-Whose main goal is to keep you emasculated and thought of as not fit to be a father, a husband, or a leader.
+I am merely asking my black Sisters to try and understand some of the unique burdens black men carry from living in a male-dominated society where the Master of the house do not consider you an equal.
+A modern day overseer whose main goal is to keep you emasculated and thought of as not fit to be a father, a husband, or a leader.

 Its sort of like living in your Father’s house and he hates your guts.
 Your manhood is not a consideration to him.
 You have no rights and privileges he is bound to respect.